top of page

 Do It With your Students

 For students who are on level or higher, you can create the anchor charts with the students.
 Start with a blank anchor chart, I love the Post-It ones, and then begin drawing and creating from scratch.
+I always use bright markers, like these Sharpie Flip Chart Markers.
+They have seemed to last the longest without fading on my walls.
 While you are writing your anchor chart, the students are doing the same in their notebooks.
 I always have them set up their notebooks a specific way to help them learn to be organized.
 Students turn their notebooks sideways, placing or drawing their anchor charts on the left side.
 On the right side, they complete the active engagement or practice problems they do in groups.
 When students are actually drawing out the anchor charts they are able to see step by step how to solve the problem and working it out along with you.

 If you are virtually teaching, you could do this the same way on a live video.
 However, you could also record yourself creating the anchor chart and post that video for students to watch.
 This allows students on all levels to copy the notes because they are able to pause and re-watch if they need to, unlike when it is live.
-This year I have been hybrid teaching, but even my students in the classroom are on their computers all day.
-I have been recording my videos and they take notes while watching the recording.
+While I was hybrid teaching, even my students in the classroom were on their computers all day.
+I was recording my videos and they took notes while watching the recording.

 Pre-Drawn & Copied